 For many excitement behaviours, doing things out of sync can reduce them, or mixing them up.
 The more of those behaviours that Heston understands make it more and more inevitable that a walk will happen.
 If I could do them all simultaneously in one second, it would catch him off-guard, but the fact is that some of those things are ones I have to do.

 I don’t walk Heston in the dark.
 I don’t walk him barefoot.
-I don’t walk him without having locked the door, and I don’t walk him without a leash.
+I don’t walk him without having locked the door, and I don’t walk him without a lead.
 Some of these things are going to have to happen in an order.
 But some don’t have to happen in that order, or only happen right before a walk.
-For instance, like the harness or leash, I need to take the fun out of my keys, and the door being locked whilst we’re both on the “walk” side of it.
+For instance, like the harness or lead, I need to take the fun out of my keys, and the door being locked whilst we’re both on the ‘walk’ side of it.
 I need to disconnect my boots from a walk, and my coat.
 Yes, I’m going to have a few days where I’m just picking up stuff and putting it back down, right after a walk.
 I’m going to do it at random and schedule it so that it will seem random to the dog but that I am being systematic.
+I may also teach him that some of these cues mean that he should do a specific behaviour.
+For instance, when I put my boots on, he goes to his toy box to select a squeaky toy, and that way he doesn’t end up annoying me by whining all the time.

 - The first was making sure my dog has had some exercise before the walk (avoiding making pre-walk exercise the cue for a walk!) and I’m going to do things that are mentally taxing, not physically taxing.
 Thirty minutes of searching for breakfast in the garden will do that.
 Chewing is also a great activity to get dogs to calm.
 Working on a bone for half an hour before a walk is no bad thing.